The Banking Royal Commission and Mortgage Brokers

 Mortgage Brokers in Australia

 The great majority of Mortgage Brokers are small businesses or contractors who earn all their income from commissions paid by lenders.
-A small number of Mortgage Brokers are owned by Banks or lenders – Aussie Home Loans is owned by the CBA for example.
+A small number of Mortgage Brokers are owned by Banks or lenders – Aussie Home Loans was owned by the CBA for example.
 There are some 16,000 brokers in Australia who collectively employ over 27,000 people.

 How commissions work for mortgage brokers